Specify MATLAB Function Block Properties

-Input from the Simulink® model activates the MATLAB Function block.
+Input from the Simulink model activates the MATLAB Function block.

 If you define an input trigger, the MATLAB Function block executes in response to a Simulink signal or function-call event on the trigger port.
 If you do not define an input trigger, the MATLAB Function block implicitly inherits triggers from the model.
-These implicit events are the sample times (discrete or continuous) of the signals that provide inputs to the chart.
+These implicit events are the sample times (discrete or continuous) of the signals that provide inputs to the block.

-|The MATLAB Function block is sampled at the rate you specify as the block's Sample Time property.
-An implicit event is generated at regular time intervals corresponding to the specified rate.
-The sample time is in the same units as the Simulink simulation time.
+|Sample the MATLAB Function block using the rate you specify in the Sample time property of the MATLAB Function block.
+The MATLAB Function block generates an implicit event at regular time intervals that correspond to the specified rate.
 Note that other blocks in the model can have different sample times.|

-|The Simulink software wakes up (samples) the MATLAB Function block at each step in the simulation, as well as at intermediate time points that can be requested by the solver.
-This method is consistent with the continuous method.|
+|Sample the MATLAB Function block at each major time step of the simulation, as well as at intermediate time points requested by the Simulink solver.|

 |Setting||Action When Overflow Occurs|

 |Saturates an integer by setting it to the maximum positive or negative value allowed by the word size.
-Matches MATLAB® behavior.|
+This setting matches MATLAB® behavior.|

-|Disabled||In simulation mode, generates a run-time error.
+|Disabled||Generates a run-time error in simulation mode.
 For Simulink Coder™ code generation, the behavior depends on your C language compiler.|

 The Saturate on integer overflow option is relevant only for integer arithmetic.
 It has no effect on fixed-point or double-precision arithmetic.

 When you enable Saturate on integer overflow, MATLAB adds additional checks during simulation to detect integer overflow or underflow.
-Therefore, it is more efficient to disable this option if you are sure that integer overflow and underflow will not occur in your MATLAB Function block code.
+Therefore, it is more efficient to disable this option if you are sure that integer overflow and underflow does not occur in your MATLAB Function block code.

-Specifies that this MATLAB Function block supports direct feedthrough semantics, so that the output of the block is controlled directly by the value of an input.
+Specifies if the MATLAB Function block supports direct feedthrough semantics, so that the output of the block is controlled directly by the value of an input.
 When you disable Allow direct feedthrough, nondirect feedthrough semantics ensure that outputs rely only on the current state of the block.
 Using nondirect feedthrough enables you to use MATLAB Function blocks in a feedback loop and prevent algebraic loops.
 For more information, see Use Nondirect Feedthrough in a MATLAB Function Block.

 When you select

-Function block treats all fixed-point inputs as Fixed-Point Designer
+Fixed-point, the MATLAB Function block treats all fixed-point inputs as Fixed-Point Designer

 When you select